perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

 We can check that in our Host OS the file has also been renamed.
 That is, we can change files inside the container and inside the Host OS at the same time.

-Now you are ready for the usage of Perturbo in the container form!
+Now you are ready to use Perturbo in container form!

 ## Testsuite

 Even in case of using a container, there may be problems with using the code due to different architectures of image author's processors and yours, wrong compilation options from the beginning and so on.
-In the case of installing from a scratch, the problem becomes even more serious, since errors can occur at many stages.
+In the case of installing from scratch, the problem becomes even more serious, since errors can occur at many stages.
 Accordingly, you need a powerful tool that allows you to perform full testing of the installed package.
 Such a tool is [Testsuite](https://perturbopy.readthedocs.io/en/latest/testsuite.html), distributed in the Perturbopy package.

 ### General description

-As we discissed today, Perturbo package provides two executables:
+As we discussed today, Perturbo package provides two executables:

 1. `qe2pert.x` to postprocess the preliminary DFT, DFPT, and Wannier90 calculations and to compute the electron-phonon matrix elements in the Wannier basis stored in the `prefix_epr.h5` file.